OffchainLabs/arbitrum-classic/docs/Inside_Arbitrum.md

 The starting point for the AVM design is the Ethereum Virtual Machine (EVM).
 Because Arbitrum aims to efficiently execute programs written or compiled for EVM, the AVM uses many aspects of EVM unchanged.
 For example, AVM adopts EVM's basic integer datatype (a 256-bit big-endian unsigned integer), as well as the instructions that operate on EVM integers.

-## Why AVM differs from EVM
+### Why AVM differs from EVM

 Differences between AVM and EVM are motivated by the needs of Arbitrum's Layer 2 protocol and Arbitrum's use of a interactive proving to resolve disputes.

-### Execution vs. proving
+#### Execution vs. proving

 Arbitrum, unlike EVM and similar architectures, supports both execution (advancing the state of a computation by executing it, which is always done off-chain in Arbitrum) and proving (convincing an L1 contract or other trusted party that a claim about execution is correct).
 EVM-based systems resolve disputes by re-executing the disputed code, whereas Arbitrum relies on a more efficient challenge protocol that leads to an eventual proof.

 One nice consequence of separating execution from proving -- and never needing to re-execute blocks of code on an L1 chain -- is that we can optimize execution and proving for the different environments they’ll be used in.
 Execution is optimized for speed in a local, trusted environment, because local execution is the common case.
 Proving, on the other hand, will be needed less often but must still be efficient enough to be viable even on the busy Ethereum L1 chain.
 Proof-checking will rarely be needed, but proving must always be possible.
 The logical separation of execution from proving allows execution speed to be optimized more aggressively in the common case where proving turns out not to be needed.

-### Requirements from ArbOS
+#### Requirements from ArbOS

 Another difference in requirements is that Arbitrum uses ArbOS, an "operating system" that runs at Layer 2.
 ArbOS controls the execution of separate contracts to isolate them from each other and track their resource usage.
 In support of this, the AVM includes instructions to support saving and restoring the machine's stack, managing machine registers that track resource usage, and receiving messages from external callers.
 These instructions are used by ArbOS itself, but ArbOS ensures that they will never appear in untrusted code.

 Supporting these functions in Layer 2 trusted software, rather than building them in to the L1-enforced rules of the architecture as Ethereum does, offers significant advantages in cost because these operations can benefit from the lower cost of computation and storage at Layer 2, instead of having to manage those resources as part of the Layer 1 EthBridge contract.
 Having a trusted operating system at Layer 2 also has significant advantages in flexibility, because Layer 2 code is easier to evolve, or to customize for a particular chain, than a Layer-1 enforced VM architecture would be.

-The use of a Layer 2 trusted operating system does require some support in the architecture, for example to allow the OS to limit and track resource usage by contracts.
+The use of a Layer 2 trusted operating system does require some support in the virtual machine instruction set, for example to allow the OS to limit and track resource usage by contracts.

-### Supporting Merkleization
+#### Supporting Merkleization

-Any Layer 2 protocol that relies on assertions and dispute resolution (which includes at least all rollup protocols) must define a rule for Merkle-hashing the full state of the virtual machine so that claims about parts of the state can be efficiently made to the base layer.
+Any Layer 2 protocol that relies on assertions and dispute resolution must define a rule for Merkle-hashing the full state of the virtual machine so that claims about parts of the state can be efficiently made to the base layer.
 That rule must be part of the architecture specification because it is relied upon in resolving disputes.
 It must also be reasonably efficient for validators to maintain the Merkle hash and/or recompute it when needed.
 This affects how the architecture structures its memory, for example.
 Any storage structure that is large and mutable will be relatively expensive to Merkleize, and a specific algorithm for Merkleizing it would need to be part of the architecture specification.

 The AVM architecture responds to this challenge by having only bounded-size, immutable memory objects ("Tuples"), which can include other Tuples by reference.
 Tuples cannot be modified in-place but there is an instruction to copy a Tuple with a modification.
 This allows the construction of tree structures which can behave like a large flat memory.
 Applications can use functionalities such as large flat arrays, key-value stores, and so on, by accessing libraries that use Tuples internally.

 The semantics of Tuples make it impossible to create cyclic structures of Tuples, so an AVM implementation can safely manage Tuples by using reference-counted, immutable structures.
 The hash of each Tuple value need only be computed once, because the contents are immutable.

-### Codepoints: Optimizing code for proving
+#### Codepoints: Optimizing code for proving

 The conventional organization of code is to store a linear array of instructions, and keep a program counter pointing to the next instruction that will be executed.
 With this conventional approach, proving the result of one instruction of execution requires logarithmic time and space, because a Merkle proof must be presented to prove which instruction is at the current program counter.